Stephanie Kay Nutrition

 Prebiotics vs. Probiotics: What’s the Difference?

 Although their names are similar and they are both important for digestion and overall health, prebiotics and probiotics play different roles in the body.
-For optimal gut health, here is a breakdown of prebiotics vs. probiotics.
+Here is a full breakdown of prebiotics vs. probiotics; what they are, their health benefits, and where to find them.

-Prebiotics are a special form of indigestible plant fiber found in fiber-rich carbohydrate foods such as vegetables, fruits, and whole grains.
-Prebiotic fiber is able to pass through the digestive tract untouched until it reaches the colon, where it is used as a source of food to encourage the growth of the friendly bacteria in our gut, also known as probiotics.
+Prebiotics are a special form of indigestible plant fiber in fiber-rich carbohydrate foods such as vegetables, fruits, and whole grains.
+Prebiotic fiber passes through the digestive system untouched until it reaches the colon, where it is used as a source of food to encourage the growth of the friendly bacteria in our gut, also known as probiotics.

-Probiotics are tiny microorganisms, including live bacteria and yeast, that live in our gut and are beneficial for health.
-The different strains of probiotic bacteria support the diverse population of healthy microbes in our gut.
+Probiotics are tiny microorganisms, including live bacteria and yeast, that live in the gut and are beneficial for health.
+The different strains of probiotic bacteria support the diverse population of healthy microbes in the gut.
 Probiotics occur naturally in fermented foods such as yogurt, sauerkraut, and miso, and can also be found in supplement form.

 Together, prebiotics and probiotics build and maintain a healthy colony of bacteria in our gut, which supports our overall health.